ryanand26/picturefill/README.md

+**Amends:**

+* Select using a class of "picture-element" rather than data-attribute as it will work better with my current projects browser list.
+(The original polyfill excellent though, looking forward to the discussed updates)
+* Requires getElementsByClassName or querySelectorAllBrowser so support is lower then the original.
+* Removed the noscript and default image src.

 # Picturefill
 A Responsive Images approach that you can use today that mimics the [proposed picture element](http://www.w3.org/TR/2013/WD-html-picture-element-20130226/) using `span`s, for safety sake.